 Australian Citizenship is a requirement for a security clearance and a clearance will only be granted to a non-citizen in exceptional circumstances.

 You will be required to complete the standard basic recruit course at the Army Recruit Training Centre, Kapooka, Wagga Wagga, NSW.

 This is your basic military training and all personnel who enlist in the Australian Army are required to successfully complete it.
 This training will develop in you the necessary skills and qualities to become an Australian Army soldier.
 It will also provide you with the knowledge and skills you require in order to be able to undertake your initial employment training.

 On successful completion of Recruit training, and before commencing Infantry initial employment training, you will be required to commit to a four year initial minimum period of service.

 If during training, you are assessed as unsuitable to continue, or are temporarily unsuitable, you will not be permitted to continue with the scheme.
 In this case you will be encouraged to undertake training for one of the critical support trades within the Special Forces or in the general Army.
 If you accept either of these options, you will be given another offer.
 Alternatively, you may elect to 'discharge at own request'.

 If you do accept an offer to serve in a critical support trade in Special Forces or the general Army, you can apply again for Commando (ECN 079) selection and training after you have completed 24 months of general Army service.

 When you have completed basic recruit training you will have reached the standard of a basic soldier.
-You will have developed the qualities and acquired the knowledge, skills and attitudes which are necessary to progress further in the Army.
+You will have developed the qualities and acquired the knowledge, skills have a checkable background for the previous 10 years.

 During Military (Initial Recruit) Training and (Initial) Employment Training, members may be required to pay a contribution towards meals, accommodation and utilities.